Mgla96/OceanRecoveryLabScripts/README.md

 ## logging

-logs will be generated for debugging and are located in the same folder as these python scripts.
+logs will be generated for debugging and will be found in the same folder as the python script that is run.